-In connection with the issuance and sale of the 2004 Series A Bonds, Sherman & Howard L.L.C., as Bond Counsel, will deliver the opinion included as Appendix E hereto.
-Certain legal matters relating to the 2004 Series A Bonds will be passed upon for the Underwriters by their counsel, Bookhardt & O'Toole.
-Certain legal matters will be passed upon for the Authority by its Director of Legal Operations, James A. Roberts, Esq. and its Disclosure Counsel, Hogan & Hartson, L.L.P., and for the 2004A Liquidity Facility Provider by its assistant general counsel, Tad M. Kramar, Esq.
+In connection with the issuance and sale of the 2005 Series A Bonds, Sherman & Howard L.L.C., as Bond Counsel, will deliver the opinion included as Appendix E hereto.
+Certain legal matters relating to the 2005 Series A Bonds will be passed upon for the Underwriters by their counsel, Bookhardt & O'Toole.
+Certain legal matters will be passed upon for the Authority by its General Counsel, Charles L. Borgman, Esq., and by its Disclosure Counsel, Hogan & Hartson L.L.P.
+Certain legal matters will be passed upon for the 2005A-1/A-3 Liquidity Facility Provider by its assistant general counsel, Tad M. Kramar, Esq., and for the 2005A-2 Liquidity Facility Provider by its special counsel, Kutak Rock LLP, Atlanta, Georgia.